sdellysse/effuvv/README.md

 syntax for specifying packages groups that should be on the system, and ignore the `external` clause for now, we'll get to that later.
 (TODO Later Text:
 `external` clauses mark packages that aren't controlled by this tool.
-Examples are farch, which was installed from a url, and AUR packages.
-You need to add them here so that farch doesn't remove them or their dependencies when `farch-sync` is ran.)
+Examples are effuvv, which was installed from a url, and AUR packages.
+You need to add them here so that effuvv doesn't remove them or their dependencies when `effuvv-sync` is ran.)

-Close `vi` and run `farch-sync`.
-This is the only farch command that alters your system.
+Close `vi` and run `effuvv-sync`.
+This is the only effuvv command that alters your system.
 This execution of it should see that you want `vim` to be installed, and right now it isn't, and it should bring the system in line with what your configuration demands.